 Orthotic is the best retainer for TMD cases after braces

-- In TMJ locking & pain, an orthotic is the retainer of choice
+- In TMD locking & pain, an orthotic is the retainer of choice

 - Orthotic is a retainer w/ special powers:

 - protects joint muscle